ch920410/choc_docker/README.md

 # choc_docker
-Building a lnmp environment with docker
+Building a lnmp environment with docker.